-- Establishing an employee forum to increase engagement; developing talent recognition mechanisms and; implementing a new pay & reward structure so we can recruit and retain the best people
+- Maintaining a beneficial pay and reward structure so we can recruit and retain the best people.

-We believe people who are deafblind should have an organisation who champions their rights and opportunities.
-We want Deafblind UK to be that organisation for the long term and therefore need to be financially and organisationally strong
+We believe people who are deafblind should have access to an organisation that champions their rights and opportunities.
+We want Deafblind UK to be that organisation for the long term and therefore need to be financially and organisationally strong.

 We will do this by:

-- Diversifying and growing our income streams through transforming our conference centre into the region’s preferred meeting venue; increasing our care & support customer base; increasing our range of paid for services such as external training and assessments and; investing in our fundraising activities such as community fundraising to maximise our impact
+- Diversifying and growing our income streams; increasing our care & support customer base; increasing our range of paid for services such as external training and assessments and, investing in our fundraising activities such as community fundraising to maximise our return

 - Reducing our organisational costs to ensure we operate as effectively and efficiently as possible